A seven nation army couldn’t hold me back.

 Beyond weapons, Corvus uses a number of artefacts.
 These tend to be one-use magical items.
 Or in me case zero-use, since I’m the sort of player who always thinks they should save their potions for later.

 - There are torches.
 Since Corvus can benefit from their light whilst keeping both hands free, they likely aren’t standard fire-on-a-stick.
 Maybe something like an amulet emitting an aura of soft light when activated ?

 - Shadowspheres can apparently turn Corvus into an indistinct shadow, which is both hard to spot and hard to damage with non-magical attacks.

 - Torpol’s Morph Ovum.
 These enchanted eggs will turn people and monsters into an ordinary chicken if they land close enough when thrown.
 This lasts for a good while, and chickens aren’t known for their fearsomeness.

 - Valador’s Ring of Invulnerability.
 What it says on the tin, but the effects only lasts for 30 seconds.

 - Delmintalitar’s Time Bomb of the Ancients.
 In-game, you drop these magical hourglasses behind you and they explode after a short delay.
 Here, we’re going to assume it’s more like a land mine that explodes when something gets close.

 - Inhilicon’s Wings of Wrath.
-These allow for fairly slow flight for up to a minute before they burn out.
+These allow for fairly slow flight, but they have only a minute of charge.

 - Tyketto’s Tome of Power.
 This book is used to cast a spell that temporarily turns a weapon into a more powerful version, with additional effects.